sagemath/trac_to_gh/Issue 5503.md

 # Issue 5503: "cmp" method failing on objects in the pickle jar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5503

 Original creator: nbruin